Skip to content

 "Kimberly Akimbo" dazzles with standout performances and sharp comedic timing, though the plot stumbles beneath its promise.
 The cast saves a script that falters.

-Editor Connect 4 weeks ago 3 min read
+Editor 10 months ago 3 min read

 A lively group of party-goers wearing colorful party hats celebrates around a cake adorned with "16", capturing joyful moments together.